-In accordance with SFAS 5, Accounting for Contingencies, FactSet accrues non income-tax liabilities for contingencies when management believes that a loss is probable and the amounts can be reasonably estimated, while contingent gains are recognized only when realized.
+In accordance with SFAS 5, Accounting for Contingencies, FactSet accrues liabilities for contingencies (other than for income taxes) when management believes that a loss is probable and the amounts can be reasonably estimated, while contingent gains are recognized only when realized.
 Uncertain income tax positions are accounted for in accordance with FIN 48 (see Note 13).
 In the event any losses are sustained in excess of accruals, they will be charged against income at that time.

 Financial instruments, which potentially subject the Company to concentrations of credit risk, consist principally of trade accounts receivable and derivative instruments.
 The Company periodically reviews its receivables from clients for collectability and provides for an allowance for doubtful accounts to the extent that amounts are not expected to be collected.
-No individual client accounted for more than 3% of total subscriptions as of February 28, 2009.
-Subscriptions from the ten largest clients did not surpass 17% of total client subscriptions.
+No individual client accounted for more than 3% of total subscriptions as of May 31, 2009.
+Subscriptions from the ten largest clients did not surpass 16% of total client subscriptions.

-16. REVOLVING CREDIT FACILITIES
+16. REVOLVING CREDIT FACILITY

-In March 2008, the Company renewed its three-year credit facility with JPMorgan Chase Bank.
+The Company maintains its three-year credit facility with JPMorgan Chase Bank.
 The credit facility is available in an aggregate principal amount of up to \$12.5 million for working capital and general corporate purposes, maturing on March 31, 2011.
-Approximately \$3.3 million of the credit facility has been utilized for standby letters of credit issued during the ordinary course of business as of February 28, 2009.
+Approximately \$3.4 million of the credit facility has been utilized for standby letters of credit issued during the ordinary course of business as of May 31, 2009.
 The Company is obligated to pay a commitment fee on the unused portion of the facility at a weighted average annual rate of 0.125%.
 The facility also contains covenants that, among other things, require the Company to maintain minimum levels of consolidated net worth and certain leverage and fixed charge ratios.